Multicultural Visit Program (MVP)

 What should I do if I have free time in my schedule?

 Make yourself at home!
 Stroll down the Hello Walk and eavesdrop on a professor and student discussing Plato's metaphysics as they walk between classes.
 Wander through Cowles Memorial Library and check out the computer labs and Writing Center.
 Visit the HUB, where you can peruse the bookstore, grab a treat from the Mind & Hearth Coffee House, and hang out with students socializing around the fireplace.
 See the latest exhibit at the Bryan Oliver Gallery in the Lied Art Center.
-Tour our fabulous new Robinson Science Hall and peek through a lab window to see students and faculty collaborating on cutting-edge research (there's even a Starbucks coffee stand on the main floor!).
+Tour our Robinson Science Hall and peek through a lab window to see students and faculty collaborating on cutting-edge research (there's even a Starbucks coffee stand on the main floor!).